jsav0/pastenull/README.md

 # pastenull
 (extremely) minimal pastebin service written in go.
-Runs in a docker container and outputs gopher:// and http:// links Accepts multi-part form data with `curl -F` from file or stdin.
+Runs in a docker container and outputs gopher:// and http:// links.
+Accepts multi-part form data with `curl -F` from file or stdin.

 ## server usage (docker)
 1. Build the image